GLOBAL MARKETS-Shares, euro rise after Bernanke speech

 “I don’t think this speech answers that question,” he said.

-Bernanke said the Fed would provide additional policy accommodation as needed, a remark seen as a somewhat weaker hint of policy easing than the minutes of the Fed’s last policy meeting had delivered.
+Bernanke said the Fed would provide additional policy accommodation as needed, a remark that was a somewhat weaker hint of policy easing than the minutes of the Fed’s last policy meeting had delivered.

 “The market was looking for him to not throw any cold water on the prospects for QE and he didn’t throw any cold water on it,” said John Canally, investment strategist at LPL Financial in Boston.